Redocly/redocly-cli/.changeset/selfish-pandas-speak.md

 ---
-"@redocly/openapi-core": minor
+"@redocly/openapi-core": patch
-"@redocly/cli": minor
 ---

-Update typings for OAS 3.0 and OAS 3.1 Schemas
+Updated typings for OAS 3.0 and OAS 3.1 Schemas.